harxhe/movie-ticket-booking-backend/README.md

-# movie-ticket-booking-backend
+#  Movie Ticket Booking Backend

-## 📌 Project Overview
+##  Project Overview
 This is a **Flask-based backend system** for booking movie tickets.
 It supports two user roles:
 - **User** – Can view movies and book tickets.
 - **Theater Owner** – Can manage movie listings (to be implemented).